5TheLoneWolf5/Sistema-Escola-Spark/README.md

 # Sistema-Escola-Spark

-Sistema-Escola-Spark is a comprehensive school management system developed for Web Services Development and Testing with Java.
+Sistema-Escola-Spark is a comprehensive school management system.
 The project is designed to streamline and automate various school operations, providing an efficient and user-friendly interface.
+The backend provides a RESTful API to manage students, teachers, and classes.
+It supports managing student and teacher data, creating and managing classes, and handling scheduling and assignments.

 ## Features
 Student and Teacher Management: Add, update, and manage records.